-Is it appropriate to take notes during a job interview?
+Should you take notes during a job interview?
 Generally yes, and the way you do it sends messages about you that can help you get the job – or lose it.
-Here’s how to take notes during an interview.
+Here’s how to do it right.

-First, show consideration for the interviewer by asking, “Is it all right if I take a few notes?”
-Most will say “Of course,” but if the interviewer has any objection simply smile and go along with their preference.
+First, show consideration for the interviewer and their process by asking, “Is it all right if I take a few notes?”
+Most will say “Of course,” but if the interviewer has any objection, simply smile and go along with their wishes.
 After all, they invited you, you’re on their turf, and they’re running the interview.

 If the interview is taking place over the phone, your note taking is invisible and it would seem odd to ask about it, so just go ahead – but don’t use a laptop.